DataShare is now a free open source data platform

 DataShare is available for free open source use to provide an effective data platform for local government open data publishing needs

-DataShare - the open data publishing tool originally developed and used by London Borough of Redbridge council and now offered to other councils - has recently been released as an open source free to use application by agreement with the LB Redbridge and the Local Government Association (LGA).
+DataShare - the open data publishing tool originally developed and used by the London Borough of Redbridge and now offered to other councils - has recently been released as an open source free to use application by agreement with the LB Redbridge and the Local Government Association (LGA).

 This provides councils with reassurance that they can adopt it and go on using DataShare and make changes, if necessary, to comply with maturing data standards and requests for enhancements for a long term future.